 Chasers play with the quaffle and wear white headbands.
 A team has three chasers.
 They try to throw the Quaffle through the opposing team’s hoops to score 10 points.

 Keepers also play with the quaffle but wear green headbands.
 A team has only one keeper.
-They play much the same as a chaser but when in their own keeper zone they cannot be tackled or beat.
+They play much the same as a chaser but have additional abilities that allow them to better defend the hoops.
 It is their job to protect their team’s hoops, although they can also score just like a chaser.

 Beaters play with the bludgers and wear black headbands.
 A team has two beaters.
 They try to “knock out” the other team’s players by hitting them with a bludger, which forces them to dismount their broom and run back to their own hoops before they can remount and continue playing.